conanbatt/OpenKaya/README.markdown

 System : the mock of an application that would use the rating system.
 It is fairly straight-forward: it takes (game) results and holds the information of all players, which in turn is passed to the rating strategy.

 Strategies : Inside the folder there is a ridicolously simple system as a demonstration to how to make a system.
 It is absolutely state-less.
-Systems that require other information such as date or such can be easily changed and accessed from the passed on array.
+Systems that require other information such as date or such can be easily changed and accessed from the passed on hash.
 Having a more comprehensive history can also be done by Just extending the Player model under system.rb.

 Runner: The script that runs the simulation.
 It will run with a sample data-set and simple point system and write to a file the final rating of all players, rank and a benchmark on how long the process took.